nie-ine/e-editiones/README.md

 These are the files necessary to develop, build and maintain [e-editiones.ch](https://e-editiones.ch) - the website of the ontologies published in the [NIE-INE project](https://www.nie-ine.ch/).

 ## Basic Workflow
-1. Ontologies are developed as turtle files
+1. Ontologies are developed as turtle files.
-1. A script validates the turtle files and converts them to RDF/XML, N-Triples, and JSON-LD as well as to a human-readable HTML version
+1. A script validates the turtle files and converts them to RDF/XML, N-Triples, and JSON-LD as well as to a human-readable HTML version.
-1. The ontologies are made available through a [dockerized][docker] static website built with [Jekyll][jekyll] and hosted on the same server as [inseri][inseri]
+1. The ontologies are made available through a [dockerized][docker] static website built with [Jekyll][jekyll] and hosted on the same server as [inseri][inseri].

 ## Develop, Build and Maintain Locally